 Any organisation that handles EU residents’ personal data must comply with the Regulation; as such, when assessing your compliance, you need to consider any suppliers involved in processing the personal data you hold.

-What responsibility do I have regarding those third parties?
+What responsibility do I have to third parties?

 Next, the GDPR stipulates that a binding, written contract must be in place with your processor(s), setting out various terms and conditions to ensure GDPR compliance.